In this third tutorial about score, we will start exploring the interactive possibilities available to the score author.

 The Events allow for branching.

-Click on the middle State, go into creation mode, and drag your mouse a bit : a new constraint will be created :
+Click on the middle State, go into creation mode, and drag your mouse a bit : a new interval will be created :

-As you can guess, the condition will apply on both following time constraints, which will either both happen in parallel, or both not happen at all.
+As you can guess, the condition will apply on both following time intervals, which will either both happen in parallel, or both not happen at all.